apollographql-education/odyssey-apollo-client-caching/README.md

 npm start
 ```

-This starts up the app, which you can browse and play around with at [http://localhost:3000](http://localhost:3000).
+This launches the app at [http://localhost:3000](http://localhost:3000).
+Feel free to browse and play around!

 ### Install extensions